accurat/ackeras/README.md

 The parameters of the class are:

 - input_data: a pd.DataFrame with the data input
-- categorical_feautures: a list of categorical feautures
+- categorical_features: a list of categorical feautures
 - timecolumn: the datetime columns name
 - extreme_drop: drop this column in a worst case scenario fashion, usually it can be None
 - y: the dependent variable in supervised problems